Rytual/OldPhonePad-RegexStack/README.md

 $           # End of string
 ```

-This ensures input is properly formatted before we process it.
+This checks input is formatted right before we process it.

 ## Related Repositories